Mary Alice: Career

 Mary Alice returned to acting in the mid-1960s through community theater and appeared in three Douglass Turner Ward's plays, including Days of Absence and Happy Endings.
 Mary Alice also washed the cast's laundry for a salary of $200 a week.
 She did some acting in New York City during the late 1960s and early 1970s, performing in multiple productions at La MaMa Experimental Theatre Club in Manhattan's East Village between 1969 and 1973.
 Her first production at La MaMa was Adrienne Kennedy's A Rat's Mass in September 1969.
 She reprised her role as Sister Rat in the October 1969 production, and again in the January 1971 production.
 All three productions were directed by Seth Allen.
 In 1970, Mary Alice performed in Ed Bullins' Street Sounds, directed by Hugh Gittens.
 She later performed in Lamar Alford's Thoughts in December 1972 and January 1973.

 Mary Alice made her screen début in the 1974 film The Education of Sonny Carson, and later appeared in the television shows Police Woman and Sanford and Son.
-She played Ellie Grant Hubbard on the soap opera All My Children during the mid-1980s, and the role of Cora in Stan Lathan's 1984 cult-classic Beat Street, as well as co–starred in A Different World as Leticia "Lettie" Bostic from the series' start in 1987 until the end of the second season in 1989.
+She played Ellie Grant Hubbard on the soap opera All My Children during the mid-1980s, and the role of Cora in Stan Lathan's 1984 cult-classic film Beat Street, as well as co–starred in A Different World as Leticia "Lettie" Bostic from the series' start in 1987 until the end of the second season in 1989.
 She won an Emmy Award for Outstanding Supporting Actress in a Drama Series in 1993 for I'll Fly Away.
 Her other film credits include Malcolm X (1992), The Inkwell (1994), and Down in the Delta (1998).

 In 2000, she was inducted into the American Theatre Hall of Fame.
 She replaced Gloria Foster as the Oracle in the sequel The Matrix Revolutions (2003) and the video game tie-in Enter the Matrix (2003) after Foster, who originated the role, died in 2001.
 Alice reprised the role one last time in The Matrix Online prior to retiring from acting in 2005.